 We are also investigating developmental processes in diverse mammalian systems, including marsupials and chiropterans (bats).
 Mammalian embryogenesis and reproduction are very diverse between species, comparisons provide novel insights for reproduction, embryonic development and organogenesis.
 We collaborate with Marilyn Renfree (University of Melbourne) using the tammar wallaby (Macropus eugenii) model to study sexual differentiation and limb development.
 Bats also offer a unique system to study the genetic mechanisms that diversify organogenesis.
 We have collaborated with John Rasweiler to establish the molecular embryology of the fruit bat, Carollia perspicillata.
 Our wallaby and bat studies are supported by field collections on Kangaroo Island, Australia and the island of Trinidad, respectively.
 In addition, we have a frozen archive of fibroblasts from >250 mammalian species previously collected by Drs.
 Tao-Chiuh (T.C.)
 Hsu and Sen Pathak.
-This "frozen zoo" serves as a rich source of genetic and cellular information.
+This "cryo zoo" serves as a rich source of genetic and cellular information.

 |1986||University of South Carolina, Columbia, SC, PHD, Biology|